- Deciding which plant foods to avoid

 Don’t believe me?

-Take a look at this meta-analysis of studies examining the link between colon cancer and red meat consumption.
+There is also this meta-analysis of studies examining the link between colon cancer and red meat consumption.
 The evidence shows an increased risk for colon cancer and none of these studies look at a diet that is exclusively comprised of red meat.
-The carnivore diet is bad for your microbiome, increases the risk of intestinal permeability and of colon cancer specifically.
+The carnivore diet is potentially bad for your microbiome, increases the risk of intestinal permeability and may increase colon cancer risk specifically.

 Alternatives to the carnivore diet